Boiler controls and thermostats

 Gravity-fed hot water cylinder

 Gravity-fed hot water cylinders work with heat-only boilers.
 With these systems, cold water is stored in a cylinder or tank at a high level in your home.
 It is then funnelled down when needed, using gravity, to a hot water cylinder below.
-From there, it is heated before being pushed out to your taps, radiators or shower.
+From there, it is heated by the boiler before being pushed out to your taps, radiators or shower.
 Systems with gravity-fed hot water cylinders are also known as low-pressure systems.

 Why will this cost me money?
 Cold water that's stored is slow to reheat, which means you'll use more energy getting it up to the right temperature.

 How will I know if I have this?
-If you have a gravity-fed hot water cylinder, you'll usually have a tank in the loft, and another below it somewhere else in your home, often in the airing cupboard.
+If you have a gravity-fed hot water cylinder, you'll usually have a tank in the loft, and another storage tank below it somewhere else in your home, often in the airing cupboard.

 No cylinder insulation